DimitriCabaud/InstantGPT/README.md

 - The recorded audio file is transcribed using OpenAI's Whisper API.

-#### GPT-4o Integration:
+#### OpenAI Model Integration:

-- Sends clipboard content and transcription to OpenAI's GPT-4o API for contextual responses.
+- Sends clipboard content and transcription to OpenAI's GPT-4.0 API for contextual responses.
+- Uses GPT-4.0 for image analysis and the GPT-3.5-turbo (0.1 model) for other tasks.
 - Displays the response in the GUI.

 ## Code Structure